despaintroy/ECE1400-Recitation/Week 01 - Hello World/readme.md

 Tip: If you get lost in the filesystem in the command line, type `cd` (with a space after) then drag and drop a folder from Windows explorer into Cygwin.
 This will automatically paste in the correct filepath to that location.

+If you have a Mac, you will not use Cygwin.
+Use the Terminal app that is pre-installed on your computer instead.

 <br>